If there’s one question about platform building I hear more than any other, it’s this: “How can I drive more traffic?” We’re all asking it, right?

-Welcome to Season 3, Episode 5 of the This Is Your Life podcast.
-In this fifth episode, Michele Cushatt and I interview Greg McKeown, best-selling author of Essentialism: The Disciplined Pursuit of Less.
+Welcome to Season 3, Episode 12 of the This Is Your Life podcast.
+In this twelfth episode, Michele Cushatt and I interview Greg McKeown, best-selling author of Essentialism: The Disciplined Pursuit of Less.

 Listen to the Audio